The two Fridas | Personal history meets cultural heritage, love, and pain

 Location of the visited exhibition

 Magdalena Carmen Frida Kahlo e Calderon – known universally as Frida Kahlo – was a Mexican painter whose style was influenced by her country’s folk culture and nature, as well as by political activism and the feminist movements of the first half of the twentieth century.
-Her extensive body of work consists of 250 paintings and drawings, and includes a series of self-portraits, colorful and enigmatic.
-Her art is deeply personal and universal in scope, and focuses on themes like Mexican culture, identity, femininity, nature, loss, and the experience of pain: her artwork The Two Fridas (Las Dos Fridas in Spanish) is a great example of all of them.
+Her extensive body of work consists of 250 paintings and drawings and includes a series of self-portraits, colorful and enigmatic.
+Her art is deeply personal and universal in scope and focuses on themes like Mexican culture, identity, femininity, nature, loss, and the experience of pain: her artwork The Two Fridas (Las Dos Fridas in Spanish) is an excellent example of all of them.

 Frida makes the personal political

 The couple Frida Kahlo and Diego Rivera was one of the most iconic duos of modern art.
 They met during the Mexican post-revolutionary era, a turning point in the history of their nation.
 They were married in 1929, and the historical events that surrounded them imbued their art and their relationship.

 The Mexican Revolution that lasted from 1910 to 1920 was a series of regional conflicts that brought a socio-political upheaval.
 It reinvigorated national pride and a cultural renaissance in the arts.
 This cultural program ignited a desire among the country’s intellectuals to embrace the country’s rural traditions and pre-Hispanic Mesoamerican heritage.
 Some artists, like Diego Rivera, painted large political murals that revived Mayan and Aztec culture.
 Often, they embedded indigenous symbols into industrial landscapes to create a new modern Mexican aesthetics.